 - Promote the economic self-sufficiency of the spouses as far as is possible within a reasonable period of time

 If a spouse does not have entitlement to a support claim, a difference in income between spouses does not give rise to spousal support.
-If a spouse has entitlement to a support claim, the next question is how much should they receive and for how long.
+If a spouse has an entitlement to a support claim, then the next question is how much should they receive and for how long.
 In Alberta, we refer to the Guidelines to help us determine the amount and duration of support.

-Lonny Balbi, QC, is a member of the Federal Advisory Working Group on Family Law Issues and consulted with the Federal Government in the preparation of the Guidelines.
+Lonny Balbi, QC, is a member of the Federal Advisory Working Group on Family Law Issues and consults with the Federal Government in the preparation of the Guidelines.
 He continues to work with Judges, lawyers, and members of the public to advance spousal support concepts in order to make their calculation simpler for everyone involved.

 Monthly spousal support is tax-deductible for the payor spouse and taxable to the recipient spouse.

 For the tax consequences to apply, the spousal support must be pursuant to a Court Order or Agreement that complies with the Income Tax Act.
-Lump-sum spousal support is not tax-deductible nor taxable.
+Lump-sum support is not tax-deductible nor taxable.

-Spousal support is reviewable on a significant change in circumstances.
+It is reviewable on a significant change in circumstances.

 MEP has discretion about how they enforce payments.
 This may include garnishing wages or federal return amounts, or suspending passport or driver’s license renewals.